platonicsocrates/molecheck/README.md

 MoleCheck is a bot built on top of Facebook Messenger.

-Its aim is to allow people to send pictures of their skin on Messenger and have them checked for signs of cancer.
+Its aim is to allow people to see which celebrity they look like.

 ## Credit